Space System Verification & Validation

 - Apply processes and techniques in a hands-on workshop associated with a system of interest.

-- Use applicable NASA, DoD or ESA Standards and lessons learned to support system validation and verification decisions and activities.
+- Use applicable NASA, ECSS, DoD and Industry Standards and lessons learned to support system V&V decisions and activities.

 Who Should Attend:

 Test engineers, systems engineers, payload principal investigators, subsystem engineers or project managers involved in any phase of the product life cycle.

 Each participant will receive…

 - A complete set of course notes with copies of all slides used in the presentations

 - An e-copy of the Applied Space Systems Engineering textbook

 “The concepts that were taught around [V&V] are pivotal and directly related to [my] taking in the coming year.”

 “Learned how…to review V&V planning from a broader system engineering perspective.”